Xfinity Delivers Fast, Reliable Speeds And Massive Availability

 Customers can easily check exact service availability at their specific address through Xfinity’s online availability tool.

-Xfinity Installation & The Xfinity App
+The Xfinity App & Installation Options

-Professional vs. Self-Installation
+Professional Vs. Self-Installation

 Network Management & App Features

-Deals, Discounts & Ways to Save
+Deals, Discounts & Ways To Save

 Comcast’s Sustainability & Green Initiatives

 If you are looking for an environmentally mindful choice when selecting an internet provider, Comcast has made notable strides in recent years.
 At the corporate level, Comcast has pledged a concrete goal to become entirely carbon neutral by the year 2035.
-They are actively investing in renewable energy sources to power their massive data centers and network infrastructure.
+They are actively investing in renewable energy sources to power their massive data centers and neighborhood network infrastructure.
 On a more localized, consumer level, the newest generation of the xFi Gateway features an outer casing constructed from 65% recycled plastic.
-While choosing an ISP rarely comes down to eco-conscious practices alone, it is encouraging to see a major utility provider taking tangible steps to reduce their environmental footprint and promote energy-efficient hardware in our homes.
+While choosing an ISP rarely comes down to eco-conscious practices alone, it is highly encouraging to see a major utility provider taking tangible steps to reduce their environmental footprint and promote energy-efficient hardware inside our homes.

 What Real Customers Are Saying